 Facts about rear-facing:

-- Rear-facing car seat is a Swedish innovation
+- The rear-facing car seat is a Swedish innovation

-- A nine month old baby have 25% of their body weight in their head, compared to an adult that has 6% of their body weight in the head.
+- A nine-month-old baby has 25% of their body weight in their head, compared to an adult that has 6% of their body weight in the head.

 - The safety and protection effect is 90-95% in a rear-facing car seat, compared to 60-70% in a forward-facing car seat.